-In addition to questions on how to visit Cuba legally and getting around, I received many questions on where to stay.
-Hotels are pretty expensive, but to be in compliance with the Support for Cuban People category, you should be staying at a Casa Particular (vacation rental or casa for short).
+In addition to questions on how to visit Cuba and getting around, I received many questions about where to stay in Cuba.
+Hotels are pretty expensive, but to be in compliance with the “Support for Cuban People” category, you should be staying in Casa Particulares (casa particular, or casa for short).

 How to Book a Casa Particular

-The easiest way to book a casa particular is through an online service.
+The easiest way to book your casa particular in Cuba is through an online service.
 During our search, we chose Airbnb, but there are other options available.
 Just make sure to ask as many questions as possible and read reviews before making your final decision.
 You also need to state your reason for visiting before booking.
 Make sure all your ducks are in a row from booking to returning as you may be questioned by a Customs agent when entering the US.
 Below are some sites to book a casa particular online:

 Related: 5 Tips for Planning a Trip to Cuba

 Not all casa hosts speak English.
 If you’re not fluent or conversational in Spanish, download Google Translate via the app or Google play store and use it to your advantage.
 Food may be included in the booking price while other hosts may offer it for an additional fee.
-My cousin and I booked both a private apartment and private room for two casas via Airbnb.
-Both rentals had cafes and restaurants walking distance, so we purchased food for about $3-20 CUC total for lunches and dinners.
+My cousin and I booked both a private apartment and a private room for two casas via Airbnb.
+Both rentals had cafes and restaurants within walking distance, so we purchased food for about $3-20 CUC total for lunches and dinners.

 Have you done a vacation rental in a different city or country?